tensorflow/docs/site/en/api_docs/api_docs/python/tf/contrib/losses/log_loss.md

 THIS FUNCTION IS DEPRECATED.
 It will be removed after 2016-12-30.
 Instructions for updating:
 Use tf.losses.log_loss instead.
-Note that the order of the predictions and labels arguments was changed.
+Note that the order of the predictions and labels arguments has been changed.

 `weights` acts as a coefficient for the loss.
 If a scalar is provided, then the loss is simply scaled by the given value.
 If `weights` is a tensor of size